pygimli.frameworks#

 - checkError(err, dataVals=None)[source]#

-Return relative error.
-Default we assume ‘err’ are relative values.
-Overwrite is derived class if needed.
+By default we assume ‘err’ as relative values.
+Overwrite in derived class if needed.

 - static createArgParser(dataSuffix='dat')[source]#